I think this post will wander around a bit, we’ll see if the Father will speak to us somehow.

 I really think our lives are made up of the decisions we’re making.
 At least, it sometimes sees that way.

-We live out our lives making decisions.
-Many are like ‘forks’ in the road.
-They are made and they shunt us in another direction.
+Some decisions are like ‘forks’ in the road.
+They’re made and then they shunt us in another direction.
 Most are minor–(will it be McDonalds or Pizza Hut?)
 But the biggies really alter us–very quickly we see that the road is going to take us in a radically different path.

-Sometimes, if we’re honest, we will admit to backtracking, retracing our route back to the point we turned.
-A lot of time it is too late, and the moment has past.
+Sometimes, if we’re honest, we will admit to backtracking; retracing our route back to the point we turned.
+A lot of time it’s too late, and the moment has past.
 But we will sometimes learn that sometimes even our detours are part of the journey.
 (Amazing, isn’t?
 But He controls it all, and that’s comforting.)

 “So when Philip ran toward the chariot, he heard the man reading from Isaiah the prophet [on his Kindle].
 Philip asked, “Do you understand what you are reading?”